-- 6. The student may select one of three responses to the expressed faculty concern(s) and resulting Professional Development/Remediation Plan: - a.
+- 7. The student may select one of four responses to the expressed faculty concern(s) and resulting Support Plan: - a.
 Accept the Plan.
-If the student agrees with the requirements/stipulations of the Professional Development/Remediation Plan, the student must sign and date the plan and return it to the advisor within three (3) business days of receipt of the PDP.
-The student should also notify the Program Director of the student's acceptance of the PDP within this three-day timeframe (email preferred).
-If a student does not accept the PDP by signing and returning it within the three business-day timeframe, the PDP is considered to be refused.
-Refusal of the Professional Development/Remediation Plan without a timely notice of appeal (see below) will result in administrative withdrawal/expulsion. - b.
-Exit the Counseling Program.
-The student may announce intention to exit voluntarily from the program within three (3) business days.
-This announcement should be delivered via email to the attention of the academic advisor, the Program Director, and the Program Coordinator. - c.
-Refusal and Appeal.
-The student may refuse to accept the Professional Development/Remediation Plan, and appeal in writing to the Program Director within three (3) business days of the initial advisor-student meeting, or within three (3) business days of receipt of the plan in person or via registered mail.
-If a student fails to contact the Program Director within three business days with notice to appeal, it will be taken as refusal of the plan without appeal, and administrative withdrawal/expulsion procedures will be implemented. - 7.
-In the case of appeal of a Professional Development/Remediation Plan, the Program Director will mediate a decision between the advisor and the student regarding the concerns and the PDP specifications.
+If the student agrees with the requirements/stipulations of the Support Plan, the student must sign and date the plan and return it to the advisor within three (3) business days of receipt of the Plan.
+The student should also notify the Program Director of the student's acceptance of the Plan within this three-day timeframe (in person or email preferred).
+If a student does not accept the Plan by signing and returning it within the three business-day timeframe, the Plan is considered to be refused.
+Refusal of the Support Plan without a timely notice of appeal (see below) will result in administrative withdrawal/expulsion.
+Failure to meet the three-day deadline for such reasons as forgetting to check one's e-mail or not checking phone messages are not acceptable.
+University faculty/staff will make reasonable efforts (e.g., emails, phone calls) to ensure the student is aware that the Support Plan has been sent (i.e., by email and by registered mail), the manner in which it has been sent, and the date and time it by which it must be returned. - b.
+Request Modification of the Support Plan.
+If a Support Plan is presented to the student as final and ready for signature, and the student sees value in a Support Plan but wishes to re-negotiate the terms of the Plan, the student may request modification of the Support Plan prior to acceptance.
+This is not considered an appeal or a refusal of the Plan.
+The student may request further collaboration with the advisor to adjust or modify the Plan and/or may request the participation of an additional full-time Counseling faculty member to collaborate on the Support Plan until it meets with both advisor and student satisfaction and Program Director approval.
+A Request for Modification must be made in writing to the students' advisor within three (3) business days of receipt of the Plan. - c.
+Appeal the Support Plan.
+The student may appeal the Support Plan in writing to the Program Director within three (3) business days of the initial advisor-student meeting, or receipt of the plan in person, via email, or via registered mail (postmarked within three business days of receipt of the plan), whichever comes first.
+If a student fails to contact the Program Director within three business days with notice to appeal, it will be taken as refusal of the plan without appeal, and administrative withdrawal/expulsion procedures will be implemented.
+In the case of appeal of a Support Plan, the Program Director will mediate a decision between the advisor and the student regarding the concerns and the Plan specifications.
 The Program Director will render a decision based on all available information within ten (10) business days of receipt of the written appeal.
-If the student's advisor is the Program Director, the Department Chair will mediate the decision.
-Although an in-person meeting between the Program Director, the advisor, and the student is optimal for this mediation process, unavailability or non-participation by either the student or the advisor will not be considered valid reasons for delay of a decision.
-In-person attendance may be defined as physical presence, virtual presence via conference technology, or via group phone call, as agreed upon by the participants.
-Scheduling conflicts for in-person meetings will not be permitted to interfere with the 10 business-day timeframe for the mediation procedure.
-Should either the student or the advisor be unavailable to meet with the Program Director within the 10-business-day timeframe, they may submit written arguments and support documentation in lieu of their attendance.
-Because consideration of such documents takes time, they must be submitted no later than five (5) business days after the notification of appeal is made.
-Neither the student nor the advisor is permitted to be accompanied or represented by any other party to any meeting at this stage of the appeal process, including but not limited to family members, partners, legal representation, or other employees of SMU.
+Additional details of the appeal procedure can be found in the Appendix.